 You can buy certain types of protein powder with your EBT card.
 SNAP benefits aren’t valid on vitamins or supplements, so the protein powder must be marked with “Nutrition Facts” rather than “Supplement Facts” to be eligible.
-For more information about buying protein powder with EBT, see below.

-Can You Buy Protein Powder With Food Stamps/EBT/SNAP?
+Can You Buy Protein Powder With EBT?

 The protein powder you’re interested in must be considered a food item to be EBT-eligible.